Nang Rong, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Ensure that you find the necessary type.
-Many adapters currently sold are simply plug changers and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A, B, C and O. It's important that you choose the necessary type.
+The majority of adapters currently available are just plugs and expect your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one works in most areas.
+This one works in most locations.

 Power bank for devices